I. MEETINGS OF THE COMMITTEE

 3. In the event a witness fails timely to file the written statement in accordance with this rule, the Chairman may permit the witness to testify, or deny the witness the privilege of testifying before the Committee, or permit the witness to testify in response to questions from Senators without the benefit of giving an opening statement.

-1. Six Members of the Committee, actually present, shall constitute a quorum for the purpose of discussing business.
-Eight Members of the Committee, including at least two Members of the minority, shall constitute a quorum for the purpose of transacting business.
+1. Seven Members of the Committee, actually present, shall constitute a quorum for the purpose of discussing business.
+Nine Members of the Committee, including at least two Members of the minority, shall constitute a quorum for the purpose of transacting business.
 No bill, matter, or nomination shall be ordered reported from the Committee, however, unless a majority of the Committee is actually present at the time such action is taken and a majority of those present support the action taken.

 2. For the purpose of taking down sworn testimony, a quorum of the Committee and each Subcommittee thereof, now or hereafter appointed, shall consist of one Senator.